 The success of St Mary's graduates in the employment market is testament to the success of the approach so far.
-Within six months of leaving, 95% are in employment or postgraduate study.
-Additionally, according to figures from the Higher Education Funding Council for England, five years on from graduation, the only trained teachers on better salary than St Mary's students are those from Oxford University.
+Within six months of leaving, 93% are in employment or postgraduate study.
+Additionally, according to figures from the Department for Education (LEO), five years on from graduation, the only trained teachers on better salary than St Mary's former students are those from Oxford University.